Can HR lead the way in business data security?

 Why are HR teams responsible?

 Many people consider IT and data security issues to be a subject more appropriate for IT teams, but the modern reality is that HR are just as responsible for safeguarding and security as their technical counterparts.
 Data security is now an ongoing part of any employee experience, so the responsibility of management will naturally fall to the department tasked with onboarding, employee training, and company culture.
-Our employee training software allows HR managers to add compliance training so that employees are aware of data security and possible threats.
+Our employee training software for small businesses and training management for larger businesses allows HR managers to add compliance training so that employees are aware of data security and possible threats.

 With HR responsible for implementing data protection policies and procedures, educating the workforce and providing awareness training, they are a natural fit for promoting employee awareness and compliance around data security.
 Educating employees about basic threats such as phishing scams and password protocol may seem like common sense, but it is surprising how many businesses neglect these obvious areas.
 Risk assessments can act as a great way to find out if additional employee training is required, and working closely with IT departments to identify potential risks is a key task for HR teams.